w3c/wai-about-wai/_about/groups/eowg/participate.md

     -   Get a W3C Account and subscribe to the mailing list, per the instructions above.

-2. Explain your interest in contributing to EOWG work in an e-mail to EOWG Co-Chairs Sharron and Brent, and W3C Staff Contact Shawn, at [group-eo-chairs@w3.org](mailto:group-eo-chairs@w3.org?subject=EOWG%20Contribution).
+2. Explain your interest in contributing to EOWG work in an e-mail to EOWG Co-Chairs Brent and Kris Anne, and W3C Staff Contact Shawn, at [group-eo-chairs@w3.org](mailto:group-eo-chairs@w3.org?subject=EOWG%20Contribution).

 3. Demonstrate your understanding of EOWG and your contributions by commenting on open issues and resources-in-progress per [Commenting on EOWG Resources above](#comment).<br>If you have questions, e-mail [group-eo-chairs@w3.org](mailto:group-eo-chairs@w3.org?subject=EOWG%20 Contribution).